zhva/PortfolioRestaurantPage/README.md

-# PortfolioRestaurantPage
+# Restaurant Webpage

-## Introduction
-This repository contains an example web-page of a restaurant with anchor navigation and slider for my portfolio
+This repository contains an example of a restaurant web-page with anchor navigation and slider for my portfolio

-## Technologies
-HTML, CSS, Javascript